Studying at The Knox School

 How to Enrol

-Read the Prospectus carefully.
-If you have any questions, ask The Knox School or its local representative.
+- Read the International Prospectus carefully.
+If you have any questions, contact the International Program Administration Officer for assistance.

-Complete as many details as possible on the “Overseas Student Application Form for Enrolment in a Course” and sign the Application Form where applicable.
+- Complete the “Overseas Application Form for Enrolment in a Course” and sign the Application Form where applicable.

 Academic Admission Requirements